Dendrite (metal): Formation

 Dendrites form in unary (one-component) systems as well as multi-component systems.
 The requirement is that the liquid (the molten material) be undercooled, aka supercooled, below the freezing point of the solid.
 Initially, a spherical solid nucleus grows in the undercooled melt.
 As the sphere grows, the spherical morphology becomes unstable and its shape becomes perturbed.
 The solid shape begins to express the preferred growth directions of the crystal.
 This growth direction may be due to anisotropy in the surface energy of the solid–liquid interface, or to the ease of attachment of atoms to the interface on different crystallographic planes, or both (for an example of the latter, see hopper crystal).
 In metallic systems, interface attachment kinetics is usually negligible (for non-negligible cases, see dendrite (crystal)).
-In metallic systems, the solid then attempts to minimize the area of those surfaces with the highest surface energy.
+The solid then attempts to minimize the area of those surfaces with the highest surface energy.
 The dendrite thus exhibits a sharper and sharper tip as it grows.
 If the anisotropy is large enough, the dendrite may present a faceted morphology.
 The microstructural length scale is determined by the interplay or balance between the surface energy and the temperature gradient (which drives the heat/solute diffusion) in the liquid at the interface.